jcosborn/qex/src/experimental/graph/DESIGN.md

 Closures are normalized before cached reuse matters.
 That keeps capture structure explicit and makes substitution-based instantiation the stable model.

+Callable storage is deliberately flat. `Glambda` owns `param`, `body`, and captured bindings directly. `Gwrapper` owns its result prototype and optional bound value directly, with `kind` distinguishing local wrappers from callable producer wrappers.
+Do not reintroduce subtype-only wrappers or getter/setter pairs unless they enforce a new invariant at construction.

+Callable placeholders must carry an explicit result prototype.
+A wrapper without one is malformed rather than a wildcard callable.

 `apply` returns an erased `Gvalue` because function-valued expressions can be resolved only as the callable graph is reduced.
 Code that knows the callable's result type should cast the apply result before feeding it into typed graph